RiverApril/Underneath/readme.md

 -l  Link only, don't compile sources
 -o  Optimization level 3 (default 0)
--d  Print all commands that the build.py is executing -t  Do not recompile ArtFiles.hpp
+-d  Print all commands that the build.py is executing -t  Do not remake ArtFiles.hpp
 -w  Use "i686-w64-mingw32-c++" as the compiler (this is to build for windows on linux)
 ```